Dashnor Sula

-Dashnor Sula (14 March 1969) is a member of the Assembly of the Republic of Albania for the Democratic Party of Albania.
-He started his political career in 2005 when he won the elections and became the deputy of Peqin city.
+Dashnor Sula (born 14 March 1969) is a member of the Assembly of the Republic of Albania for the Democratic Party of Albania.
+He started his political career in 2005 when he won the elections and became the deputy for the constituency of Peqin.

 Early life and family

-Dashnor Sula was born in Peqin, on 14 march 1969 to Riza Sula and Refije Sula.
+Dashnor Sula was born in Peqin, on 14 March 1969 to Riza Sula and Refije Sula.
 He was raised in Peqin and continued his studies there until he finished high school.
 Afterwards he moved to Tirana to continue his studies.
-He did his Bachelor studies in Law at the University of Tirana and his Master studies in Criminal Law.
+He did his bachelor in law at the University of Tirana and his master's in criminal law.

 He has been married to Elida Magani Sula since 1994 and they have two children, Paola Sula and Silvio Sula.